djtrujillo/checks-for-understanding/module-4/backend/week_two.md

 #### Review

 10. Why do people say "HTTP is stateless"?
+    * Because there is no information saved.
+Once the transaction is complete the connection is lost.
 11. Describe a RESTful API.
     * A RESTful API has the 7 main restful endpoints that users are able to access by visiting those URL endpoints.
 12. What are some main characteristics of a team following an agile workflow?